AJ3651/TicTacToe/README.md

 # Rock Paper Scissors Demo

-This is a web-sockets with socket.io two player game of Rock Paper Scissors using Rooms with socket.io.
+This is a web-sockets with socket.io two player game of Tic Tac Toe  with socket.io.

 ## To test locally: